Brighton and Hove Psychotherapy

 Freud Again!

 The notion of transference is not limited to the therapy relationship.
-It’s something that affects many of our close relationships with others, particularly our partners.
+It’s something that is happening all the time in our lives, we simply are not aware of it.
 For instance, we may respond with anger or frustration if we ‘hear’ our partner use a tone of voice or phrase that a parent once used with us.
-Conversely, we may be drawn to someone because they remind us of a family member with whom we enjoyed a close relationship.
+Conversely, we may be drawn to someone because somehow they remind us of a family member with whom we enjoyed a close relationship.

 What’s Wrong With That?